mlamby/pitchy/readme.md

 ## Why?

 This is my attempt at coming up with an algorithm to detect the presence of a chord amongst a series of notes.
-There algorithm I came up with is captured in `recognise_chord()` defined within `chord.h`.
+There algorithm I came up with is captured in `recognise_chord()` defined within [chord.h](include/pitchy/chord.h).
 It relies on processing a list of notes that have had their octave number removed.
 This can be seen in the examples above in the 'Notes:' collection.
 There are most likely much better recognised algorithms for doing this!

-A big limitation at the moment is that it doesn't recognise enharmics.
+A big limitation at the moment is that it doesn't recognise enharmonics.
 All black notes are represented as sharps.
 This means a common chord like Bb Major will be recognised as the less common A# Major.

 Also as a proof of concept I've only added a limited sub-set of chord extensions.
 It currently detects Major, Minor, Dominant, Major 7th, Minor 7th, Suspended 2nd, and Suspended 4th.